Mc-Zen/quill/src/gates.typ

 /// - radius (length, dictionary): Gate rectangle border radius.
 ///        Allows the same values as the builtin `rect()` function.
 /// - width (auto, length): The width of the gate can be specified manually with this property.
-/// - box (boolean): Whether this is a boxed gate (determines whether the
+/// - box (bool): Whether this is a boxed gate (determines whether the
 ///        outgoing wire will be drawn all through the gate (`box: false`) or not).
 /// - wire-count (int): Wire count for control wires.
 /// - inputs (none, array): You can put labels inside the gate to label the input wires with